TheJoker4320/vision-framework/README.md

 Every stage from the list above is represented by a directory.
 This directory is genrally referred to as Quirks directory.
 Quirk is every file that cointains a class that is used in the pipeline for any purpouse.
-Each Directory contains a Main Quirk which is an abstract class, which every other class in the directory needs to implements it.
+Each Directory contains a Main Quirk which is an abstract class, Every other class in the directory needs to implement it.

 And now here is an example:
 For the Modification Stage there is a directory called modifiers.